hlanier14/dividend-stock-analysis/README.md

 ### Introduction

 I am a dividend growth investor, meaning I look to invest in stocks that have a long track record of paying (and increasing) dividends.
-When I invest, I want to maximize my return by buying stocks that are undervalued relative to the future value of the its dividend payments.
-To do this, I can use the Gordon Growth Model, a variation of the Dividend Discound Model (DDM), to get a sense of the present value of a stock.
-That formula, along with a more detailed explination of the DDM, can be found [here](https://corporatefinanceinstitute.com/resources/valuation/dividend-discount-model/).
+When I invest, I want to maximize my return by buying stocks that are undervalued relative to the future value of the it's dividend payments.
+To do this, I can use the Gordon Growth Model, a variation of the Dividend Discount Model (DDM), to get a sense of the present value of a stock.
+That formula, along with a more detailed explanation of the DDM, can be found [here](https://corporatefinanceinstitute.com/resources/valuation/dividend-discount-model/).

-Problem: I dont want to hand-calculate this value for the hundreds of dividend paying stocks on the market.
+Problem: I don't want to hand-calculate this value for the hundreds of dividend-paying stocks on the market.
 If I did, the stock's price would change by the time I finished!

 Purpose: Automatically calculate the valuation of stocks using DDM and serve those valuations to a dashboard on my portfolio website via REST API.